driscollwebdev/numbers.js/README.md

   console.log(F.isPrime(31)); // > true
   ```

+- **isRelativelyPrime:** Determine whether two numbers are relatively prime to one another.
+- **isCongruent:** Determine whether two numbers are congruent to one another by some modulus.

 ### Statistical Functions
 - **mean (or avg):** Find the arithmetic mean of a set of numbers.